National Bank (Bangladesh)

 National Bank PLC (ন্যাশনাল ব্যাংক লিমিটেড) is a privately held limited bank in Bangladesh.
-Md Mehmood Husain is the managing director and chief executive officer of the bank.

 Currently NBL has carrying their business through its 221 branches & 65 Sub-Branches spread all over the country.

 History

 National Bank PLC is the first private sector bank fully owned by Bangladeshi nationals.
 The bank was opened on 28 March 1983 but the first branch at 48, Dilkusha Commercial Area, Dhaka started commercial operation on 23 March 1983.
 The second branch was opened on 11 May 1983 at Khatungonj, Chittagong.

-In 2009, Sikder Group took over ownership and management of National Bank Limited.

-In 2015, the under construction office tower of the National Bank PLC in Karwan Bazar collapsed caused a neighboring building and road to suffer a cave in.
-The bank was accused of not cooperating in the handling of the incident by the mayor of Dhaka.

-In February 2016, National Bank PLC moved to auction of SA Oil Refinery, owned by S. A. Group.
-National Bank auctioned properties owned by SA Oil Refinery to recover 2.15 billion taka loan.
-The bank sued Alam and his wife, Yasmin Alam, who is also chairperson of S.A.
-Group over the bouncing of a 10 million taka checque.
-It had sued S.A.
-Group on 27 March 2016 with Double Mooring Police Station in Chittagong to recover the loan.
-A Chittagong Court issued a travel ban on the managing director of S.A.
-Group Shahabuddin Alam.

-On 10 May 2020, Briefcase Hannan stole 8 million BDT from a transport of National Bank.
-National Bank Limited defended Ron Haque Sikder after he was accused of threatening to shot an official of EXIM Bank.
+Long-standing connection with the national economy.
+The bank celebrated its 43rd anniversary in April 2026, marking more than four decades of operation.